About Solid Waste

 Biomedical waste is managed by the Seattle-King County Department of Public Health.

-Using Spreadsheet Models for Estimating Collection Costs (pdf)
+Using Spreadsheet Models for Estimating Collection Costs (PDF)

 This 1999 paper details Seattle's journey from crisis to an international reputation as a leader in municipal recycling.

-The Role of Full Cost Accounting in Solid Waste Management (pdf)
+The Role of Full Cost Accounting in Solid Waste Management (PDF)

 This paper describes two spreadsheet models developed by Seattle Public Utilities (SPU) to estimate collection costs.
 The models consider variations in collection frequency, truck types, material separation requirements, transfer points, and more for single-family, multi-family and commercial customers.